Article VII: Constitutional Amendments; Citizens’ Petitions; Panel of Scribes

-Any citizen may initiate a petition to create a new federal statute, repeal an existing federal statute, or amend this Constitution II.
+Any citizen may initiate a petition to create a new federal statute, repeal an existing federal statute, amend this Constitution II, or call for a constitutional convention.
 A new Citizens Petition becomes a Validated Citizens Petition after it has been signed by 500,000 voters.
 A Validated Citizens Petition will be vetted by a Panel of Scribes.

-A constitutional amendment may also be proposed by an Act of Congress, approved by a two-thirds majority in both chambers.
+A constitutional amendment may also be proposed by an Act of Congress, approved by a 60% majority in both chambers.

 The power to adopt a proposed amendment to this Constitution II of the United States rests solely with the citizens of the United States.